 Employees are covered by long-term disability insurance, beginning on the first day of employment.

 The Kansas State Federal Credit Union has created a partnership with AFLAC to offer Short-Term Disability Insurance benefits at a discounted rate to all Kansas State University employees who are or become members of the K-State Federal Credit Union.
-Monthly premiums will be deducted credit union accounts by AFLAC on the date selected.
+Monthly premiums will be deducted from credit union accounts by AFLAC on the date selected.

 Employees K-State provides tuition assistance for one K-State undergraduate or graduate academic credit course for up to 3 hours of credit during each fall, spring, and summer semester.